surmwill/recycler_unity/README.md

   |- Entry 3 (<strong>VerticalLayoutGroup</strong> with <i>controlChildHeight</i> checked, and a <strong>ContentSizeFitter</strong>)
 </pre>

-### Entries are default expanded to the Recycler's width.
+### Entries are default expanded to the Recycler's width (vertical) or height (horizontal).

-The root transform of each entry will be expanded to the width of the recycler regardless of if their width is being force expanded by `Entries' layout group or not.
-Should you want a different width, a child transform with the desired width can be created and the root left empty.
+Each entry will be expanded to the full width of the vertical recycler (or the full height for a horizontal recycler), regardless of if they're being force expanded by a layout group or not.
+Should you want a different width or height, a child transform with the desired width can be created and the root left empty.

 ### The only `ILayoutElements` and `ILayoutControllers` entries should have present on their roots is `LayoutGroups` and `ContentSizeFitters`.